 Bret Asbury’s principal interest is in applying techniques and approaches borrowed from the humanities to law and legal theory.
-His scholarship has been published in the Alabama Law Review, Georgia Law Review, Oregon Law Review, Tennessee Law Review, Stanford Journal of Civil Rights and Civil Liberties, and California Law Review Circuit, among others.
+His scholarship has been published in the Alabama Law Review, California Law Review Circuit, Cornell Journal of Law and Public Policy, Duke Journal of Gender Law and Policy, Georgia Law Review, Oregon Law Review, and Stanford Journal of Civil Rights and Civil Liberties, among others.

 Professor Asbury received his JD from Yale Law School, where he served as managing editor of The Yale Law Journal, senior editor of the Yale Journal on Regulation, and a member of the Yale Black Law Students’ Association's executive board.
 Prior to joining the Drexel faculty, Professor Asbury practiced with Morgan, Lewis & Bockius and with Dechert LLP, and he clerked for the Honorable Julio M. Fuentes of the United States Court of Appeals for the Third Circuit.